Events & Summer Camps | Ongoing Projects | Volunteer Opportunities | Metal Detecting| Contact Us

 During the last few years, Montgomery College students and Montgomery Parks Archaeology Camp participants have unearthed clues about the Zeigler Log House’s past.
 These clues, in the form of artifacts and features, are giving us a glimpse into the lives of the people who lived at the site for over 180 years.
 We have concentrated on the back and side yards of the house and have found traces of outbuildings and walkways.
 We are just at the beginning of cataloging and analyzing the data.
 Our goal is to complete the picture of life on a historic rural farm in northern Montgomery County.

 Volunteers are one of our best assets!
-We encourage the involvement and participation of individuals of all ages in this program.
+We encourage the involvement of individuals of all ages in this program.
 Please don’t hesitate to

 Needwood Mansion, 6700 Needwood Road, Derwood, MD | Wednesdays | 9:30 am – 2:30 pm

 We are currently cataloging artifacts from a variety of projects.
 Volunteers can also participate in public outreach programs throughout the year, and fieldwork during the summer.

 You can also join in the fun through a cooperative venture with Archaeological Society of Maryland (ASM) Mid-Potomac chapter.
 Visit

 http://www.asmmidpotomac.org/ for more information.